jenkins-x/jx-docs/content/getting-started/create-cluster.md

 "I get `Error: Command failed kubectl create clusterrolebinding add-on-cluster-admin --clusterrole cluster-admin --serviceaccount kube-system:default`, help!"

-It may already exist through your use of Minikube before with RBAC.
+The cluster role binding may exist through your use of Minikube before with RBAC.
 Delete any existing cluster role binding with the above name (`kubectl delete clusterrolebinding add-on-cluster-admin`) and then repeat the `jx create cluster minikube` command.

 If the above proceeds OK, you'll be greeted with `Please enter the name you wish to use with git:`.